mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Noble Houses
-The family, close retainers and some of the holdings of a noble are often referred to as a ‘noble house’.
+The family, close retainers and some of the holdings of a noble are often referred to as a 'noble house'.
 Houses are sometimes identified by the family surname, for example House Miracru.
 The term is somewhat vague but generally encompasses family members and core interests.
 Thus the name House Miracru refers to Count